JainTwinkle/jaintwinkle.github.io/_pages/about.md

 {% include base_path %}

-Twinkle Jain is a fourth-year Ph.D. student in the Systems and Networks program at Northeastern University, advised by Professor Gene Cooperman.
-Jain’s research is focused on achieving resilience in the High Performance Computing environment via a user-level transparent checkpoint-restore technique.
-She has been invited to Inria, France as a student, and later as a research visitor, investigating heavy tails on big data platforms.
-Prior to joining Northeastern, Jain earned her Master’s degree in 2015 from M.B.M.
-Engineering College in India.
+I am a fourth-year Ph.D. student in the Systems and Networks program at Northeastern University, advised by Professor Gene Cooperman.
+My research is focused on achieving resilience in the High Performance Computing environment via a user-level transparent checkpoint-restore technique.
+In recent times, I have visited Inria, France as a student, and later as a research visitor, investigating heavy tails on big data platforms in an on-going project.

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).